fyrox-book/fyrox-book.github.io/src/fyrox/tutorials/fps/tutorial-1/tutorial-part-1.md

 [quaternion](https://en.wikipedia.org/wiki/Quaternions_and_spatial_rotation) built from an axis, and an angle.
 This rotates camera in vertical direction.
 Let's talk about borrowing in the engine.
 Almost every object in the engine "lives" in generational arenas (pool in fyrox's terminology).
-Pool is a contiguous chunk of memory, to be able to "reference" an object in a pool fyrox uses handles.
+Pool is a contiguous chunk of memory, to be able to "reference" an object in a pool Fyrox uses handles.
 Almost every entity has a single owner - the engine, so to mutate or read data from an entity your have to borrow it first, like this:

 ```rust,compile_fail